This is an undergraduate course on computer operating systems.

 You should also get familiar with the Unix/Linux development environment (vi/pico/emacs, cc/gcc, make, etc.)

-might as well install Ubuntu 12.04 on your laptop or desktop as soon as
+You should install Ubuntu 16.04 on your laptop or desktop as soon as possible

 You should learn how to use the Terminal program to compile, run, and debug programs.